barmud/OOP_Ex2/README.md

 Therefore , when a new task execute we enter her num of priorrity to the priorityArray - happened at ``submitTask(Task<V> task)``.

 And we remove a task from the priorityArray through ``beforeExecute()`` function , this function allowed us to approach the Thread that assigned to execute the task , after he remove the task from the queue and still waiting before using ``call()`` to calculate her.

+Function ``beforeExecute()`` is calling ``setPriorityArray()`` and those all the above , the reason we call this function is to make the function synchronized due to the need that only one thread can decress the value of one of the cell at each time.

 ***note** : the beforeExecute method assumes that the priority queue is correctly updated with the correct priority values of the tasks in the queue due to ``compareTo()``.*